IanMHoffman/Micromouse/index.md

 # Micromouse Project Introduction

 This is a personal project of mine to design, build, and program a new micromouse that will be internationally competitive.
 I have designed a few for fun using off the shelf components and development boards.
 This one will be designed on custom PCBs to make better use of space and weight.
+This section is to document the parts and the thought processes behind it.
+As the project progresses you will see more and more added with links to the PCBs and code.

 * TOC
 {:toc}